 - Thirty-one percent were interested in learning about the strengths and weaknesses of their prospective employees.

 Regarding background checks, organizations conduct background checks primarily for their own due diligence to avoid negligent hiring.
-After all, 53 percent of job applicants list untruths on their resumes, reports Business.com.

-A background check not only helps to protect the company, its employees, and customers, but also ensures that the prospective employee is who she says she is.
+A background check not only helps to protect the company, its employees, and customers but also ensures that the prospective employee is who she says she is.
 Quality job seekers understand this need and comply.

 The Mission of This Guide: Getting hired may very well depend on what is revealed in your reference and background check.
 This guide serves to educate on the nuts and bolts of reference and background checks and to help job applicants proactively deal with challenges that each can present.

-Part 1: The Reference Check
+Part 1: Passing Reference Check

 Reference checks are no longer mere formalities on the application page.
 Employers take references seriously because they know invaluable information can be gleaned from the things said — as well as the things left unspoken.
 This is also one of the primary reasons to choose your references wisely, which will be covered below.

-When during the hiring process do employers conduct a reference check?
+When do employers conduct a reference check?

 The answer is: it depends.
 Depending on the job, employers generally time the reference check before or after the interview process.
 Sometimes, it’s a matter of expedience, while other times the timing is deliberate.